 - Dynamic Market Conditions: The retail market is constantly evolving, with changing consumer preferences, competitive dynamics, and market trends.
 Price point analysis relies on historical data and assumptions, which may not fully account for these dynamic market conditions.
 If the analysis is based on outdated or inaccurate data, it may lead to ineffective pricing strategies that do not align with current market realities.

 Below you will find answers to common questions

 To determine the optimal price point for a new product, it is important to consider factors such as market demand, competitor pricing, and cost structure.
-Conducting market research and analyzing historical sales data of similar products can help identify price ranges that align with customer expectations.
+Conducting market research and analysing historical sales data of similar products can help identify price ranges that align with customer expectations.
 Additionally, conducting pricing experiments or surveys with target customers can provide insights into their willingness to pay.
-By balancing these factors, a suitable price point can be determined to maximize sales volume and profitability.
+By balancing these factors, a suitable price point can be determined to maximise sales volume and profitability.

 How should we adjust prices during a promotional campaign to achieve the desired sales increase?

 Adjusting prices during a promotional campaign requires careful consideration of various factors.
 First, assess the price elasticity of the products involved to understand how sensitive customer demand is to price changes.
 Identify the desired sales increase target and calculate the pricing adjustment required to achieve that goal.
-Additionally, analyze the impact of the promotional pricing on profitability, considering factors like increased sales volume, potential cannibalization of regular-priced products, and the overall campaign budget.
+Additionally, analyse the impact of the promotional pricing on profitability, considering factors like increased sales volume, potential cannibalisation of regular-priced products, and the overall campaign budget.
 Balancing these factors will help determine the appropriate price adjustments during the promotional period to achieve the desired sales increase while maintaining profitability.